amchavan/alma-datapro-workflow-sandbox/workflow-db-mock/README.md

 * a replicated cache, replicating to the same machine
 * all remaining actors running at JAO: Oracle, State System, AQUA QA2 and NGAS

-### CouchDB setup
-Create some empty databases in CouchDB:
-   * _msgq_, supporting the message bus
-   * _ngas_, where NGAS is mocked; see also `shared/ngascon.py`
-   * _pipeline-reports_, to store the Pipeline report files (mocks Oracle)
-   * _status-entities_, where the OUSs are persisted
-   * _products-metadata_, metadata of the Pipeline-generated data products
-   * _delivery-status_, delivery status reports of the Product Ingestor

-If you are restarting the system you should remove all entries from those databases.

-**Note** All CouchDB operations can be performed from the Fauxton GUI (`http://localhost:5984/_utils/#`) or from the command line, see [the CouchDB API documentation](http://docs.couchdb.org/en/2.1.2/api/index.html).

 ### Directories